wtsimkins/zcw-assessment2/Part5-SQL-README.md

 2. If you tested your code on w3school and it works, but the test doesn't pass.
 THAT IS OK!
 Call Nhu over.

 HINT: To escape a quote, use `\"`.

+### The table
+Imagine if this customer table exists in the database

 |CustomerID	|CustomerName|ContactName|Address| City	| PostalCode| Country|
 |-----------|------------|-----------|-------|------|-----------|---------|